k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: chopping boulder at tree spot
 - Fix: error C4703: potentially uninitialized local pointer variable 'digtxt' used (windows build)
+- Expert skill in wielded weapons that can be thrown/returned will always return